 Unlike some of his peers, young Edward began his schooling at Ludgrove Preparatory School as a duke.
 He went on to Eton College and eventually the prestigious Le Rosey in Switzerland.
 After school, Prince Edward entered the Royal Military College Sandhurst, which began a military career spanning over 20 years.

 The burden of balancing a royal workload with a military career would be eased with a beautiful, talented wife.
-On June 8th, 1961, the Duke married Katharine Worsley, making her the new Duchess of Kent.
+On June 8th, 1961, the Edward married Katharine Worsley, making her the new Duchess of Kent.

 Just before their marriage, Edward’s mother Marina requested that she be known as HRH Princess Marina, Duchess of Kent rather than HRH The Dowager Duchess of Kent.
 Her niece, Queen Elizabeth II, allowed Marina to revert to her previous princely style as a Princess of Greece and Denmark.